indrayudd/AgenTUI/README.md

 3. Inline CLI smoke tests: run the examples above plus `npm run agent -- "hello"` and `npm run agent -- "create a notebook @examples/foo.ipynb"` to confirm the router flips between conversational and tool-driven flows, or use `npm run agent:smoke` to execute the default prompt set sequentially.
 4. Filesystem regression: `npm run agent:testfs` to exercise list/copy/read/glob/delete flows against the real `tmp/fs-spec` fixture whenever filesystem changes are introduced.
 5. Launch `npm run dev`, exercise slash commands (`/model`, `/new`, `/undo`, `/files`), and watch the dim-gray Reasoning block appear only when meaningful plan output exists.
+6. Composer manual QA: with the TUI focused on the composer, paste a wall of text (≥8 lines), verify only 6 lines are visible with `⋮` glyphs above/below when clipped, and use arrow keys across wrapped lines to confirm the cursor never bleeds outside the border.

 ## Notes